Perspectives // Loneliness and social connection

 The other concerns relationships.

-The Hidden Risk Of Fragmentation
+The Hidden Risk Of Fragmentation.

 One observation has appeared repeatedly throughout discussions about ageing at home.